UMD-Summer-2021-ASR/quizzr-server/README.md

 # Quizzr.io Data Flow Server

 ## Overview
 The Quizzr.io data flow server functions as the central piece of the back-end, handling requests for changing and getting data in common but specific manners.
 Examples include pre-screening audio recordings of question transcripts, selecting a question to answer or record, and enabling asynchronous processing of audio.
-It is written in the Flask framework for Python 3.8 and uses Firebase Storage to store audio files and the MongoDB Quizzr Atlas to store data.
+It is written in the Flask framework for Python 3.6, 3.7, and 3.8 and uses Firebase Storage to store audio files and the MongoDB Quizzr Atlas to store data.
 It is especially designed to work with the front-end portion of Quizzr.io.
 See the [browser-asr](https://github.com/UMD-Summer-2021-ASR/browser-asr) repository for more details on how to set it up with the back-end.

 ## Prerequisites
 Prior to installing the server, either through Docker (see [Using Docker](#Using-Docker)) or directly onto your machine, make sure you have addressed the following prerequisites:
-* Python 3.8 with `pip` installed (does not apply with Docker).
+* Python 3.6, 3.7, or 3.8 with `pip` installed (does not apply with Docker).
 * A MongoDB Atlas with the following (see [Get Started with Atlas](https://docs.atlas.mongodb.com/getting-started/), parts 1-5, for more information):
   * An Atlas account;
-  * A cluster on version 4.4.x with a database that contains the "UnprocessedAudio", "Audio", "RecordedQuestions", "UnrecordedQuestions", and "Users" collections, all of which are not capped;
+  * A cluster on version 4.4.x with a database that contains the "UnprocessedAudio", "Audio", "Games", "RecordedQuestions", "UnrecordedQuestions", and "Users" collections, all of which are not capped;
   * A database user with permission to read and write to all collections in the database; and
   * A connection through the database user with a Python driver version 3.6 or later.
 * A Firebase project with the Cloud Storage service enabled and a connection to the project through an Admin SDK set up (see [Cloud Storage for Firebase](https://firebase.google.com/docs/storage/#implementation_path) and [Add the Firebase Admin SDK to your server](https://firebase.google.com/docs/admin/setup) respectively for more information).